 - If a client tries to cancel last-minute, contact her and reiterate the policy.
 “Before I cancel this appointment for you, a quick reminder on our cancellation policy: You’ll still be charged for the hour, so are you sure you can’t make this time work?”
 Most clients will reconsider when they realize you actually enforce your policies.

 - Trainers may encounter clients with unrealistic expectations for their dog’s progress.
 Let clients know ahead of time what they can reasonably expect and when.
 If they seem frustrated, give them something to look forward to by gently turning their focus to the goals for the next session.
-Walkers and sitters may need to explain what’s included in the service (“Two hours of activity with five or fewer dogs”) and what isn’t (“I don’t run errands”).
+Walkers and sitters may need to explain what’s included in the service (for example, an hour of activity with five or fewer dogs) and what isn’t (such as running errands).

 - Head off complaints before they happen.
 Solicit feedback or provide your clients with surveys so you know what’s working and where there’s room for improvement.